valterc/ki2/README.md

 ### Hood buttons are inverted or don't work as expected?

 It might be because your shifting configuration has a different action assigned to the hood buttons.
 Ki2 expects _Channel 1_ for left button and _Channel 2_ for right button.
 If your shifting configuration is different, you might experience weird behavior.
-Please double check the configuration via the official shifting app available on smartphones. _Channel 3_ and _Channel 4_ are currently not supported.
+Please double check the configuration via the manufacturer's official shifting app available on smartphones. _Channel 3_ and _Channel 4_ are currently not supported.

 ### It does not work or I have a problem